Robert Townson (natural historian)

-Dr Robert Townson MD FRSE LLD (1762–1827) was an English natural historian, traveller, mineralogist and medical man who emigrated to New South Wales in 1806.
+Dr Robert Townson MD FRSE LLD (1762 – 27 June 1827) was an English natural historian, traveller, mineralogist and doctor who emigrated to New South Wales in 1806.

 Early life

 He was born at Richmond, Surrey, the youngest (and illegitimate) child of John Townson (1721–1773) and Sarah Aldcroft née Shewell (1731–1805).
 His father was a London merchant, his mother was from the Shewell business family, and she was married at the time of his birth to Charles Aldcroft, a haberdasher.
 His parents married in 1766, and John Townson died in 1774.
 From 1777 the Townson family were in Shropshire.

 Townson, however, was an apprentice in Manchester from about the time the family moved.
 He didn't wish to enter commerce, and led an itinerant life that started around 1783.

 European travels

 In 1787 Townson was studying under the chemist Balthasar Georges Sage at the École des Mines.
 In 1788 he became a student at the University of Edinburgh.
 He was elected a Fellow of the Royal Society of Edinburgh in 1791, proposed by James Hutton, Alexander Monro (secundus) and William Wright.

 In 1793 Townson made a journey through parts of the Kingdom of Hungary.
 That year he made the first recorded ascents of Kriváň, a peak in the High Tatras now in Slovakia, of Lomnický štít and of Jahňací štít.
 In 1795 he graduated M.D. at Göttingen University.